 Many home gardeners have an herb garden in some way, shape, or form, simply because those fresh ingredients can’t be matched by anything bought from the store.
 There’s nothing like adding a fresh sprig of parsley to a homemade red sauce or garnishing your favorite soups or stews with a bit of rosemary.
-But did you know herb gardens are also one of the most versatile kinds of gardens?
-Not only can they be grown outdoors, but you can also easily set up an indoor one for year-round freshness and a beautiful aroma.
-And in smaller spaces (or for a dynamic touch), that herb garden can be grown on the wall.
+Herb gardens aren't only useful, but also easy to set up!
+Most herbs are hardy and can grow indoors and out.
+If you're tight on space, you can even make a simple wall-hanging herb garden.
+Here's how!

 Setting up a wall-hanging herb garden can be as easy or as complex as you want — but no matter which way you look at it, this setup will free up floor space, make your home feel more open, and add a beautiful installation of greenery to your home.
 With a wall-hanging DIY herb garden, you aren’t limited to one aesthetic or one way to do things.
 There are a variety of ways you can set yours up, including: